scala/scala-lang/blog/_posts/2017-06-30-collections-0.2.0.md

 Because the internal implementation is different from the existing collections, you might get some surprises in advanced use cases: for instance, now the `view` method returns a `View[A]` type ; there is no `CanBuildFrom`.
-We will explain these (yet undocumented) changes in future posts.
+We will explain these undocumented (yet) changes in future posts.

 From now on, we will cut new releases every month.
 The goals of the [next release](https://github.com/scala/collection-strawman/milestone/2) are to